MOST OF WHAT'S AVAILABLE

 "Converging diverging . . . spreading ridge here.
 Fissuring folding friction subducting there.
-Tectonics.
-Central creatures framed by chattered area of Mid-Atlantic Ridge rock slurry (diverging plates) framed by a band from Costa Rican accretionary prism (converging plates).
-Copper green and matte white and lavender glazes assembled from refined materials.
+Tectonics."
+Central two-fish area is framed by a chattered area of Mid-Atlantic Ridge rock slurry (diverging plates) framed by a band from Costa Rican accretionary prism (converging plates).
+Copper green glaze in center and matte white and lavender glaze on rim were assembled from refined materials.

 Titanic: Size of a Large Egg